www.apawood.org/walls is your leading resource for building safe, durable and code-compliant walls that are

 APA presents Wall Bracing: Satisfy the code with strong, resilient, fully sheathed walls

 Shot on location in Washington, IL, where a devastating tornado destroyed nearly 1,000 homes in November 2013, this video uses real-world examples from the reconstruction of the town.
-Bob Clark, APA Senior Engineered Wood Specialist, explains key principles to creating strong, resilient, IRC-compliant walls in the context of this rebuilding effort.
+Key principles to creating strong, resilient, IRC-compliant walls are explained in the context of this rebuilding effort.

 To watch the video and to learn much more about APA-recommended wall bracing techniques, visit the Wall Bracing page.